 - Manage multiple projects

 PPM Express can also offer many other benefits to enable project managers to complete their projects on schedule and within budget.
-PPM Express is a lightweight portfolio management tool, that suits the immediate needs of teams and business entities starting with 20 people, to the extent of large companies of hundreds to thousands of employees.
+PPM Express is a lightweight portfolio management tool, that suits the immediate needs of teams and business entities starting with 20 people, to the extent of large companies with hundreds to thousands of employees.

 - Integration with JIRA, Project Online, Asana, Trello, VSTS, etc.